All blog posts

 Curious about the continuation of this interview?
 We'll send it to you!

-That question, the environmental impact of packaging, is about life cycle thinking.
+That question, the environmental impact of packaging, is about thinking about the life cycle.
 If you ask me now which step in the life cycle has the biggest impact, it is of course some material bound.
 When we think of glass.
 Glass starts from sand and other minerals and is melted in a furnace at 1500 degrees Celsius.
 Which is already seriously energy-intensive.
 Glass is also heavy if we compare it to a plastic bottle.
 So the impact of transport in glass is also quite large.
 The advantage of glass is that we can recycle it infinitely without losing material properties unlike plastics.
 When it comes to plastics, we start from petroleum.

-So if we return to the question.
-Which phase has the biggest impact?
-This is certainly not unambiguous, but it depends on the material.
-But I would like to add something about paper.
-Paper has the perception of being ecological.
-If you ask the consumer – paper, that comes from the trees so it's renewable.
+So if we return to the question: 'Which phase has the biggest impact?'.
+That's certainly not a straightforward answer, as it depends on the material.
+But I'd like to add something about paper.
+Paper is perceived as being ecological.
+If you ask the consumer—paper comes from trees, so it's renewable.
 But anything but.
-If we cut down the trees and plant new ones, it will take 40 years before the small planted tree is the same size.
-A major problem of less CO2 absorption when cutting down the trees.
-Converting wood into paper requires an enormous amount of water, energy and chemicals.
-So the process itself is anything but.
-At the end of the day, the recycling of paper involves the breakdown of the fibers at each stage, reducing material properties.
+If we cut down trees and replant them, it will take 40 years for a small planted tree to reach the same size.
+A major problem is the reduced CO2 absorption when felling trees.
+Converting wood into paper requires an enormous amount of water, energy, and chemicals.
+The process itself is therefore anything but.
+Ultimately, paper recycling involves fiber degradation at every stage, which diminishes the material's properties.

 Request a free quote